- Make fee-free cash withdrawals

 Michael visited Barcelona and Madrid on his way to Lisbon from Paris.
 Barcelona was his first stop in Spain, and visiting the Sagrada Familia was number 1 on his to-do list.
 All up, Michael spent 2 weeks in Spain: 1 week in Barcelona and 1 week in Madrid.
 He travelled on the Eurostar, which was a little expensive, but convenient and a great way to see the European countryside.

 Michael says he took 2 debit accounts and a credit card to Spain.

 - Citibank Plus Transaction Account

 Why did you take these cards?

 Michael used his Citibank card as a travel card.
 It was free to open and cost nothing to keep so he wasn’t concerned if he didn’t use it once he got back home.
 He transferred money from his original account to his Citibank account and then used the Citibank Plus to withdraw from ATMs.
 Many bank ATMs throughout Europe do not charge local operator fees.
 His Citibank card doesn’t charge for international ATM withdrawals or for currency conversion so he was getting a pretty good deal each time he took out cash.
-He also used his Citibank Plus card to make over the counter purchases where you could to avoid the 3% fee for currency conversion.
+He also used his Citibank Plus card to make over-the-counter purchases where he could to avoid the 3% fee for currency conversion.
 He used his credit card to pay for flights and secured complimentary international travel insurance.

 Where could you use your cards?

-Michael says he used his card more than cash in Madrid, there were lots of places where he could use his Mastercard and Visa cards.
-He says minimum transaction amounts were a problem, for example, he had to buy three or four packs of cigarettes at a time to get over the 10 or 20 euro minimum transaction amount.
+Michael says he used his card more than cash in Madrid; there were lots of places where he could use his Mastercard and Visa cards.
+He says minimum transaction amounts were a problem; for example, he had to buy 3 or 4 packs of cigarettes at a time to get over the €10–€20 minimum transaction amount.
 There is a very low or minimum limit for card payments at supermarket chains such as Mercadona and Carrefour.